Robertshannon96/Divorce/README.md

 | 4 | I know my significant other very well.                                     |
 | 5 | My significant other and I have similar ideas about roles in marriage      |

 You can see a clear relationship from the top two both dealing with spending time with a significant other.
 And it turns out, experts agree.
 According to a recent article in the Journal of marriage and family, couples were twice as happy in their life when they spent more time together.
-Who would of thought!

 # Principal Component Analysis
 In the first look at my data, it appeared that the questions all had a high level of correlation to one another.
-To solve this the Principal Component Analysis method was applied.
+To solve this the Principal Component Analysis method was applied in order to reduce correlation and reduce the dimensionality of the data.

 **Steps of PCA**
 1) Standardize columns so mean = 0 and standard deviation = 1
 2) Define number of components, then fit PCA onto new standardized data.
 3) Output new transformed data frame for later use.
-4) Evaluate top 5 PCA components to determine most weighted questions
+4) Evaluate top 5 PCA components to determine most weighted questions.

-Dimensiobnaltiy reduction
-1. reduce correlation and reduce dimensonality
-2. Similiarties between questions

-Clear seperatability between the two groups.
+Clear separability between the two groups.

 ![pca_plot](images/pca_plot.png)